aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 Likewise, entry code was added to the "Feigned Retreat" state.
 When he enters this state with no arrows, he will just ride back to the marshal point.

-Now that we have a decent adumbration of a horse archer acting alone, let's add control so the horse archers can react to the behavior of other horse archers.
+Now that we have a decent sketch of a horse archer acting alone, let's have him react to the behavior of other horse archers.

 A horse archer is a distributed officer.
 This means that any horse archer can issue commands to, or obey commands from, any other horse archer in his unit.